COSIMA/regional-mom6/docs/mom6-file-structure-primer.md

 A primer on MOM6 file structure
 ===============================

-Here we describe the various directories and files that the `regional-mom6` package produces, and provide useful insights that, hopefully, will help users deal with troubleshooting and more advanced customisations.
+Here we describe the various directories and files that the regional-mom6 package produces, and provide useful insights that, we hope, help users deal with troubleshooting and more advanced customisations.

 ## `run` directory